JetBrains/intellij-sdk-docs/reference_guide/messaging_infrastructure.md

 # Purpose

-The purpose of this document is to introduce messaging infrastructure available at _IntelliJ IDEA_ to the product's developers and plugin writers.
+The purpose of this document is to introduce the messaging infrastructure available in the IntelliJ Platform to developers and plugin writers.
 It is intended to answer why, when and how to use it.

 # Rationale

-So, what is messaging in _IntelliJ IDEA_ and why do we need it?
+So, what is messaging in the IntelliJ Platform and why do we need it?
 Basically, its implementation of [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) that provides additional features like _broadcasting on hierarchy_ and special _nested events_ processing (_nested event_ here is a situation when new event is fired (directly or indirectly) from the callback of another event).